 The Environment Agency wishes to develop a methodology to account for greenhouse gas emissions (GHG) from water industry technologies involved with permitted water discharge activities.
 This methodology will be used to influence future permitting decisions.
 It will build on previous research work across the water sector that has been exploring GHG emissions accounting techniques.
 This project helps fulfil the Agency’s commitment to work with government and business to reduce GHG emissions and deliver on the UKs net zero ambition.

-There is also a proposed Ofwat requirement for the water industry to substantially reduce GHG emissions from their activities by 2029.as set out in their recent PR24 methodology Draft-methodology-main-document-3.pdf (ofwat.gov.uk) Ofwat are clear that reductions should include scope 1,2 and,3 emissions, with a particular focus on embodied carbon so wastewater treatment technologies and techniques can be evaluated over the full life cycle of assets.
+There is also a proposed Ofwat requirement for the water industry to substantially reduce GHG emissions from their activities by 2029 as set out in their recent PR24 methodology Draft-methodology-main-document-3.pdf (ofwat.gov.uk) Ofwat are clear that reductions should include scope 1,2 and 3 emissions, with a particular focus on embodied carbon so wastewater treatment technologies and techniques can be evaluated over the full life cycle of assets.
 This includes nature-based solutions (NbS) used in treatment.
 In effect the scope of GHG emission reductions has widened from just operational scope 1 and 2 GHGs to include supply side [scope 3] emissions.

 Whilst the Environment Agency does not have a direct role in regulating or setting emission limit values for GHGs presently, our water quality requirements and objectives achieved through Environmental Permitting Regulations permits will influence the amount of GHG emitted through wastewater treatment.
 There are also wider UK Net Zero objectives beyond the water industry for which we need to understand the impacts of our permit requirements e.g. nutrient neutrality.
 Further, maintaining our water quality objectives in an environment affected by a changing climate and additional new pressures such as persistent substances and nutrient removal will potentially generate additional GHGs emissions.
 In some cases, this will lead to new techniques and technology deployment and accounting for GHGs associated with these will become important.